Koopman Mode Decomposition of Thermodynamic Dissipation in Nonlinear Langevin Dynamics: Materials and Methods

-This section explains the numerical procedures used for the noisy FitzHugh–Nagumo model (Sec.~\nameref{sec:fitzhugh}).
-The numerical calculation consists of the following steps: (i) computing the housekeeping part of the local mean velocity $\bm{\nu}_t^\mathrm{hk}$ in the steady state, (ii) simulating the virtual dynamics driven by $\bm{\nu}_t^\mathrm{hk}$ in Eq.~\ref{eq:Langevin_hk}, and (iii) extracting Koopman eigenfunctions and modes from the generated time-series data and calculating the terms of our decomposition in Eq. \ref{eq:decomposition_EP}.
-The numerical experiments were conducted under the following parameter settings for the noisy FitzHugh–Nagumo model.
-For Fig.~\ref{fig:FN_demo}a–e, we used the following parameter values for the noisy FitzHugh–Nagumo model: $a=0$, $b=0.5$, $I=0$, $T=10^{-3}$, and $\tau=12.5$.
+\phantomsection \makeatletter \@currentlabelname{Materials and Methods} \makeatother This section summarizes the numerical procedures used for the noisy FitzHugh–Nagumo model (Sec.~\textit{``\nameref{sec:fitzhugh}''}); see also the Supporting Information, \textit{``Supplementary Methods''}.
+The numerical calculation consists of three steps: (i) computing the housekeeping part of the local mean velocity $\bm{\nu}_t^\mathrm{hk}$ in the steady state, (ii) simulating the virtual dynamics driven by $\bm{\nu}_t^\mathrm{hk}$ in Eq.~\ref{eq:Langevin_hk}, and (iii) extracting Koopman eigenfunctions and modes from the generated time-series data and calculating the terms of our decomposition in Eq.~\ref{eq:decomposition_EP}.
+The parameter settings were as follows.
+For Fig.~\ref{fig:FN_demo}a–e, we used $a=0$, $b=0.5$, $I=0$, $T=10^{-3}$, and $\tau=12.5$.
 For Fig.~\ref{fig:FN_demo}f–h, the same parameters were used except that $\tau$ was varied from $2.5$ to $22.5$ in increments of $5$.
 For Fig.~\ref{fig:FN_I}, we set $a=0$, $b=0.5$, $T=10^{-3}$, and $\tau=12.5$, while varying $I$ from $0$ to $2.5$ in increments of $0.1$.
 For Fig.~\ref{fig:FN_T}, we fixed $a=0$, $b=2$, $I=0$, and $\tau=12.5$, with $T$ varied from $10^{-4}$ to $10^{-1}$ in logarithmic steps of $0.1$.